-nter the total amount of back wages determine employees by contractors/subcontractors und a) Davis-Bacon Act (prevailing wage violation Contract Work Hours and Safety Standards Artime violations). ees for t nter the total amount of back wages paid employ by contractors/subcontractors reported on line he: Davis-Bacon Act (prevailing wage violation Contract Work Hours and Safety Standards Artime violations). titut nter the total number of employees paid wage reion as reported on line 8, under the Davis-Bac and/or Contract Work Hours and Safety Standar ered necessary for proper understanding of the report.)
+nter the total amount of back wages determine mployees by contractors/subcontractors und a) Davis-Bacon Act (prevailing wage violation Contract Work Hours and Safety Standards A ees for t nter the total amount of back wages paid employ by contractors/subcontractors reported on line he: Davis-Bacon Act (prevailing wage violation Contract Work Hours and Safety Standards A titut Act nter the total number of employees paid wage rion as reported on line 8, under the Davis-Bac and/or Contract Work Hours and Safety Standar Act.
+Enter the amount of liquidated damages assessed ered necessary for proper understanding of the report.)